 Alligator weed is an emersed plant.
 It can grow in a variety of habitats, including dry land, but is usually found in water.
 It may form sprawling mats over the water or along shorelines.

-Leaves: Opposite, narrowly elliptic or spatulate, to 9 cm (3.5 in) long; occasionally a few indistinct teeth on margin.
+Opposite, narrowly elliptic or spatulate, to 9 cm (3.5 in) long; occasionally a few indistinct teeth on margin.

 Biological control insects of alligator weed